Manage your content with ease in Confluence

 👍 The product manager who spins up templates so when you kick off a new project, there’s already a project poster, decision register, competitive analysis, and customer interview template ready to go

-These are important features for content management, so we created a new permission that admins can grant to anyone who manages content.
+These are important features for content management, so we created permissions that admins can grant to anyone who manages content.
 Content creators can also archive their own pages.
 Archived pages also maintain the permissions they had before.
 That way, you can still access an old page even if it has been archived, but you aren’t able to make changes to the page unless it’s restored to your space.

 Now that you understand how to use page and bulk archive, you’re probably wondering…what happens when a page is archived?
 We’re so glad you asked!